-- Required Documents for Re-entry to the US - Valid Passport (valid for at least 6 months beyond the date of the re-entry to the US.) - Valid F-1 visa in passport (except students from Canada) - I-20 with a valid travel signature from International Office - Recommended Supporting Documents. - Financial support documents (proof of funding) - LACM acceptance letter (students) - Paper receipt of Form I-901 Sevis fee payment - Students only: Copy of LACM transcript and/or proof of course registration
+- Required Documents for Re-entry to the US Valid Passport (valid for at least 6 months beyond the date of the re-entry to the US.) - Valid F-1 visa in passport (except students from Canada) - I-20 with a valid travel signature from International Office.
+Each signature is valid for one-year. - Students on OPT, travel signature is valid for Six Months. - Recommended Supporting Documents. - Financial support documents (proof of funding) - LACM acceptance letter (students) - Paper receipt of Form I-901 SEVIS fee payment - Students only: Copy of LACM transcript and/or proof

-- Contact info for LACM International Office. - Emergency Contact Information During School Break - Emergencies at US Port of Entry: (626) 568-8850 - International Office email account (international@ lacm.edu) will be checked periodically during university breaks.
+- of course registration - Contact info for LACM International Office. - Emergency Contact Information During School Break - Emergencies at US Port of Entry: (626) 568-8850 - International Office email account (international@lacm.edu) will be checked periodically during university breaks.
 Please note that only inquiries requiring immediate attention will receive a response.